reload/bug-yield/README.md

 configuration file is not located in the root directory you can specify the path to the config file using the `--config` option.

+In order to send mails it needs a SendGrid key supplied in the environment variable `SENDGRID_API_KEY`.

 ## Usage

 BugYield currently supports two use cases: